 - Commercial Property Tax Late Payment Postponement: The late payment date for commercial property taxes is postponed to October 1st, 2020 for Class 4, 5, 6, 7 & 8 properties.

-- Small & Medium Sized Business Recovery Grants: (NEW: 12/21) This program provides fully-funded grants to businesses to ensure they have the support they need during and beyond COVID-19.
+- Small & Medium Sized Business Recovery Grants: (UPDATED: 03/15) This program provides fully-funded grants to businesses to ensure they have the support they need during and beyond COVID-19.
 Newly expanded & enhanced, the program is now available to many more small & medium-sized businesses.
 Grants of $10,000 to $30,000 are available to small and medium sized B.C. businesses impacted by COVID-19.
 An additional $5,000 to $15,000 grant is available to eligible tourism-related businesses.
-The program runs until March 31, 2021 or until the funds are fully allocated, whichever comes first.
-For details on the updated eligibility criteria, see the website HERE.
+The deadline has been extended to August 31st, 2021 (or until the funds are fully allocated, whichever comes first.)
+Applicants no longer need to show a revenue loss of 70 percent in March or April 2020 when compared to the same one-month period in 2019.
+Now a 30 percent loss is all that is required to meet the eligibility threshold.
+Businesses that have applied to the Program already will have their applications re-evaluated automatically if they didn’t qualify because of the previous 70 percent revenue requirement.
+Service providers – accountants, bookkeepers, and lawyers – can support their clients from the start of the application process.
+For details on the updated eligibility criteria, grant information, and translated PDFs in Simplified Chinese, Punjabi, French, Farsi, Korean, Vietnamese and more, see the website HERE.

 - Temporary Rental Supplement Program (BC-TRS): Up to $500/month per unit supplement for low to moderate income residential rental tenants who are facing financial hardship as a result of the COVID-19 crisis, but who do not qualify for existing rental assistance program.
 Up to $300/month for individual with no dependents and up to $500/month for an individual with dependents.
 Roommates (individuals vs spouses/domestic partners) can each apply separately.
 The supplement will be paid directly to landlords.
 Application page is available on the BC Housing website.